Israel targets Iran's security forces, leadership as Iran presses attacks across region

-DUBAI: Explosions sounded in Iran's capital on Wednesday as the war with the United States and Israel entered its fifth day, with Israel targeting the Iranian leadership and security forces and the Islamic Republic responding with missile barrages and drone attacks on Israel and across the region.
+DUBAI: The United States and Israel hit Iran's capital and other cities in multiple airstrikes on Wednesday, the fifth day of the war with Iran.
+Israel targeted the Iranian leadership and security forces as the Islamic Republic responded with missile barrages and drone attacks on Israel and across the region.

+Tehran residents woke to dawn blasts, and Iranian state television showed the ruins of a building in the centre of the capital.
+The Shiite seminary city of Qom and multiple other cities were also targeted.

+With fighter jets roaring overhead, those still in Tehran looked anxiously to the skies.
+One man, who ran a clothing shop, said he didn't know what to do.

+“If I leave the city, how am I supposed to earn money and survive?” he said, speaking on condition of anonymity for fear of reprisals.

-The blasts in Tehran came at dawn, according to Iran's state television.
-Israel's military said its air defences had been activated to intercept Iranian missiles targeting Israel, and explosions were heard around Jerusalem.
+The Israeli military said one of its F-35 stealth fighter jets shot down a piloted Iranian Air Force YAK-130 fighter over Tehran on Wednesday.
+It also said Israeli air defences were activated to intercept Iranian missiles fired at targets around the country, and explosions were heard around Jerusalem.

+Meanwhile, an Iranian naval frigate was reported in distress off the coast of Sri Lanka, prompting authorities there to respond and rescue 32 people, Sri Lanka officials said.
+It was not immediately clear what happened to the ship or how many people were on board.

 “We've already struck nearly 2,000 targets, with more than 2,000 munitions.
 We have severely degraded Iran's air defences and destroyed hundreds of Iran's ballistic missiles, launchers and drones,” Cooper said in a prerecorded message shared online Wednesday.